 geochronology, geodynamics, Asian tectonics

-I'm currently working in two areas: regional-scale tectonics and geodynamics (often with a focus in the Himalaya, Tibet, and Asia), and refinement of techniques in thermochronology.
-I'm particularly interested in the influence surface processes have on tectonic processes and dynamics.
+I'm currently working in two areas: regional-scale tectonics and geodynamics (with a focus on the Himalaya, Tibet, and Asia), and refinement of techniques in thermochronology.
+I'm particularly interested in the influence that surface processes have on tectonic processes and dynamics.
 By training I am a geochronologist, and the lab we maintain here at Lehigh carries out the full range of applications in noble-gas geochronology (U-Th/He and Ar-Ar).
 Though we have particular expertise in lower-temperature thermochronology, our work generally involves integrating such data with results from multiple dating methods and constraints obtained from other disciplines.
+In 2012 we took delivery of a juicy new Argus VI multicollector noble-gas mass spectrometer which has proven to be a great instrument.
+Most recently we're using diode-laser heating to investigate U-Th/He analysis using cumulative heating.
+But through it all the lab has remained... proudly acronym-free.>

 - Lhasa Block Top to Bottom--Lithospheric Evolution of Asia's Leading Edge (active)